Table of Contents

 Keep your Ice Breaker Letter brief and hammer home the point that your practice can help make their life easier.

-I like to close the letter by letting them know that I’ll be reaching out in a week to schedule a meeting.
+We like to close the letter by letting them know that we’ll be reaching out in a week to schedule a meeting.

 One of the most potent attorney strategies isn’t sexy or sophisticated.
 It’s just about rolling up your sleeves and getting to work with a good ol’ fashioned seminar/workshop.